shadowfaxthewhitehorse/powerbivizs/README.md

 Below is information on the A series, that is, files under the folder A__Series[*] in this GitHub repository (i.e. powerbivizs).
 All these files pertain to the same project.

-1. A series: this is a Power BI dashboard based on data related to the Data Science field.
+1. A series: this is a Power BI dashboard based on data related to Inventory Demand Planning.

+The data pertains to a client that wanted to prepare visualizations pertaining to Inventory Demand Planning.

 #
 #